Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 What is a Liege waffle?

 Liege waffles can be found throughout Belgium, but originated in Liege, Belgium.
-What makes a waffle specifically a Liege one is that it has rounded edges AND it tends to be thicker and sweeter due to the way they are made.
+What makes a waffle specifically a Liege one is that it has rounded edges AND tends to be thicker and sweeter due to how they are made.

 What is Liege famous for